stef/pbp/readme.txt

 PBP is a simple python wrapper around libsodium, to provide basic functionality resembling PGP.
-It uses scrypt for a KDF and a much simpler packet format, that is much harder to fingerprint, and provides a forward secrecy mode.
+It uses scrypt for a KDF and a much simpler packet format, which should be much harder to fingerprint and also provides a forward secrecy mode.

 Installation